finbourne/lusid-sdk-java/sdk/docs/OrderManagementApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // OrderManagementApi apiInstance = apiFactory.build(OrderManagementApi.class);

         OrderManagementApi apiInstance = ApiFactoryBuilder.build(fileName).build(OrderManagementApi.class);
         List<ResourceId> resourceId = Arrays.asList(); // List<ResourceId> | The List of Placement IDs for which you wish to allocate executions.
         String allocationAlgorithm = "allocationAlgorithm_example"; // String | A string representation of the allocation algorithm you would like to use to allocate shares from executions e.g. \"PR-FIFO\".
 This defaults to \"PR-FIFO\". try {
+            // uncomment the below to set overrides at the request level
+            // AllocationServiceRunResponse result = apiInstance.runAllocationService(resourceId, allocationAlgorithm).execute(opts);

             AllocationServiceRunResponse result = apiInstance.runAllocationService(resourceId, allocationAlgorithm).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {